DIFI-Consortium/DIFI-Certification/DIFI_Validator/README.md

     print("--> not DIFI compliant, packet not decoded:\r\n%s" % e.difi_info.to_json())
 except Exception as e:
     print("error: ", e)
 ```

-## To check if header in packet is DIFI compliant:
+## Check if header in packet is DIFI compliant

 ```Python
 import drx